mvolkmann/blog/src/dart.md

 | `Stream.periodic(Duration period, [computationFn])` | creates stream that emits events at a given time interval |
 | `Stream.value()`                                    | creates stream that emits a single value                  |

-`Stream` objects have the following instance properties, all of which are read-only:
+The `Stream` class has the following instance properties, all of which are read-only:

 | Property      | Description                                                      |